Christian Yelich Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 12th in MLB with a collective 8.8 strikeouts per nine innings.
+- The Pirates pitching staff is 12th in the league with a collective 8.8 strikeouts per nine innings.

-- The Pirates' 4.32 team ERA ranks 17th among all league pitching staffs.
+- The Pirates have a 4.32 team ERA that ranks 17th among all league pitching staffs.

-- Pirates pitchers combine to allow the second-fewest home runs in baseball (67 total, one per game).
+- The Pirates give up the second-fewest home runs in baseball (68 total, one per game).

-- Hill makes the start for the Pirates, his 14th of the season.
-He is 6-5 with a 4.35 ERA and 67 strikeouts through 72 1/3 innings pitched.
+- Keller gets the start for the Pirates, his 15th of the season.
+He is 8-2 with a 3.41 ERA and 101 strikeouts through 87 2/3 innings pitched.

-- In his last time out on Friday against the New York Mets, the lefty threw seven innings, allowing two earned runs while surrendering seven hits.
+- In his most recent outing on Sunday against the New York Mets, the righty tossed seven innings, giving up one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.